 Betcha didn’t know that Risotto can be made with plain old rice, wine and grocery store block Parmesan for well under five bucks?
-If you don’t have or don’t want to use wine, a Risotto like this could be made with no wine at all.
-Just use a bit more stock and add about a tablespoon (to taste) of white wine vinegar to finish.
+If you don’t have or don’t want to use wine, a Risotto like this can be made with no wine at all.
+Just use a bit more stock and add about a 1/2 tablespoon (to taste) of white wine vinegar to finish.
 If money’s no object, of course, use the best ingredients you have on hand.